 Requirement 1: Install and maintain a firewall configuration to protect cardholder data

 Firewalls are the first line of defense in protecting cardholder data.
 They should protect all systems from unauthorized access from untrusted networks.
-In AWS, this requirement primarily impacts VPCs and security groups.
+This requirement primarily impacts AWS VPCs and security groups, Azure virtual networks and network security groups, and Google Cloud VPCs and firewall rules.

 Requirement 2: Do not use vendor-supplied defaults for system passwords and other security parameters